-If you have TV bingers and football fans in your student accommodation, look out for broadband deals with an entertainment and sports package.
-Pay TV is a lot more affordable when you’re splitting the cost between a few of you, and all-in-one broadband and TV bundles might offer better value.
+Yes, if you have TV bingers and sport fans in your student house, look out for broadband deals with an entertainment and sports package built in.
+Pay TV can be a lot more affordable when you’re splitting the cost between a few of you, and all-in-one broadband and TV bundles might offer better value.

 By bundling your services together, you’ll also only have one bill to worry about each month.
-A word of caution, though – most TV packages will lock you into a contract of at least 18 months, so you’ll need to be prepared to make a long-term commitment.
+A word of caution though – most TV packages will lock you into a contract of at least 18 months, so you’ll need to be prepared to make a long-term commitment.

 What speeds do we need for student broadband?

-Whether you’re streaming music, gaming, watching catch-up TV or researching your latest essay, you’ll soon get frustrated if your connection slows down or, even worse, drops out completely.
-So, it’s important you have broadband with a download speed that’s fast enough to cope with the demands of your household.
+Whether you’re streaming music, gaming, watching catch-up TV or researching your latest essay, you’ll soon get frustrated if your connection slows down or even worse, drops out completely.
+So it’s important you have broadband with a download speed that’s fast enough to cope with the demands of your household.

 Can we get a student discount for broadband?

-A small number of providers, including Virgin Media and BT, do offer broadband deals tailored towards students, but they’re not always available and the window of opportunity to buy them might not last long.
+Potentially, yes.
+A small number of providers, including Virgin Media and BT, do offer broadband deals tailored towards students.
+But they’re not always available, and the window of opportunity to buy them might not last long.

 Whose name goes on the bill?

 Bear in mind that there is an element of risk with a joint account, though.
-If one of you fails to make your contribution for a bill payment on time, the credit score of anyone named on the account could be negatively affected.
+If one of you fails to make your contribution for a bill payment on time, the credit score of everyone named on the account could be negatively affected.

 What equipment is needed for student broadband?

 Almost every broadband deal will include a free WiFi router to support all your devices and, if it’s not free, there’ll only be a one-off charge.
-You’ll also need a working phone line, unless you’ve opted for broadband without a landline.
+You’ll also need a working phone line, unless you’ve opted for fibre or broadband without a landline.

 How can we get the best WiFi signal in a big student house?

-Failing that, if the speed you’re getting is much slower than the one you were quoted, contact your provider for help.
+If the speed you’re getting is much slower than the one you were quoted, contact your provider for help.